PEPITAS

 There is also a product called Fiberfit that's not as concentrated as the Sweetzfree that I use.
 I've never tried Fiberfit, but here's the link.
 Or, visit the Fiberfit website here.

-1 cup liquid Splenda = 0 Net Carbs
+1 cup equivalent liquid Splenda = 0 Net Carbs

 1 teaspoon Fiberfit = 1g Carbohydrate; 1g Dietary Fiber; 0g Net Carbs